The ultimate guide to education benefits that attract, retain, and engage employees

 Tuition reimbursement programs require employees to pay for their courses upfront and apply for reimbursement after completion.

-Tuition assistance programs let employers cover some or all of an employee's tuition costs directly.
+In contrast, tuition assistance programs allow employers to directly pay for either part or all of an employee’s tuition expenses.
 In other words, this model effectively reduces or eliminates the need for employees to pay out of pocket.

 What does “tuition-free” mean?

-The best option is a fully funded tuition assistance model.
-Employers cover all education costs— including tuition, books, fees, and more — so employees don’t pay out of pocket for any education-related expense.
+The most ideal option is a fully funded tuition assistance model where the employer covers the complete cost of education — including tuition, books, fees, and more — to ensure wherever possible that the employee doesn’t pay out of pocket for any education-related expense.

 Previous models of employee education fail to meet the needs of all workers.